Instagram has evolved from a photo-sharing site into a powerful social and commerce network with two billion monthly active users.

 That’s why case studies and testimonials form a big part of its Instagram strategy.
 The company often shares success stories centering on businesses that have achieved their goals with Intel’s support, whether tackling crop failures in India or delivering instantaneous language translations.

-Given that two-thirds of tech buyers want to read at least six different reviews before committing to a purchase, it’s easy to see why Intel is so eager to share in (and promote) the success of its customers.
+Given that 61% of B2B buyers want to read 11 – 50 reviews before making a purchase decision, it’s easy to see why Intel is so eager to share in (and promote) the success of its customers.

 Shopify is a fantastic example of how B2B brands can use Instagram to educate their followers.
 The e-commerce platform uses Insta’s carousel feature to create multi-step guides that speak to common audience pain points, such as the challenge of how to start a business.